ddbs/cheatsheets/shortcuts.md

 #Shortcuts

-A collection of shortcuts for XFCE, Jupyter, RStudio, Atom, Firefox and Gmail.
+A personal collection of shortcuts for XFCE, Jupyter, RStudio, Atom, Firefox and Gmail.

 Linux based (Mint 17.1 Rebecca)